awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Monitoring.md

 1. Choose your activity stream from the list of Kinesis streams\.

-   An activity stream's name includes the prefix `aws-rds-das-` followed by the DB cluster's resource ID\.
+   An activity stream's name includes the prefix `aws-rds-das-cluster-` followed by the resource ID of the DB cluster\.
 The following is an example\.

    ```
    aws-rds-das-cluster-NHVOV4PCLWHGF52NP
    ```

-   To use the Amazon RDS console to find your DB cluster's resource ID, choose your DB cluster from the list of databases, and then choose the **Configuration** tab\.
+   To use the Amazon RDS console to find the resource ID for the DB cluster, choose your DB cluster from the list of databases, and then choose the **Configuration** tab\.

    To use the AWS CLI to find the full Kinesis stream name for an activity stream, use a [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI request and note the value of `ActivityStreamKinesisStreamName` in the response\.